 About

-Minnie Phan is an award winning Vietnamese-American illustrator and writer based in Oakland, CA. Her past clients include the San Francisco Museum of Modern Art, Chronicle Books, and the San Francisco Public Library, with which she illustrated a citywide reading campaign in 2022.
-Working in a broad range of media, her accomplishments include collaborating with Pulitzer Prize winning author Viet Thanh Nguyen, painting a 250 square foot mural for Google, and most recently, illustrating the Vietnamese American Model Curriculum for the California Department of Education.
+Minnie Phan is an award winning Vietnamese-American illustrator and writer based in Oakland, CA. Her past clients include the San Francisco Museum of Modern Art, Chronicle Books, and the San Francisco Public Library, with which she illustrated a citywide reading campaign.
+Working at the intersection of art and social impact, her accomplishments include collaborating with Pulitzer Prize winning author Viet Thanh Nguyen, painting a 250 square foot mural for Google, and most recently, animating a video about the history of deportations in the United States for UCLA.
 Phan has been recognized by the The New York Times, Society of Illustrators, and Eisner Awards.
 She is the illustrator of the picture books The Yellow Áo Dài and Simone.

-Born in Stockton, CA to refugee parents, Phan believes art can transform lives and be a vehicle for social impact.
+Born in Stockton, CA to refugee parents, Phan believes art can transform lives.
 When she isn’t in her studio, Phan contributes to KALW Public Media, whose mission is to ignite conversations, uplift new voices, challenge prevailing narratives, and empower communities to envision a better world.

 Email her at hello@minniephan.com and follow her on Instagram @minnie_phan